mE-ngadu/mE-ngadu/README.md

 # mE-ngadu
 CBSE mE-ngadu Project

+mE-ngadu is a web-based application system that is developed to ease the complaint procedure in the Computer Science and Information Technology (CSIT) faculty.
+The purpose of mE-ngadu is to ensure that the students and employees at CSIT faculty have an appropriate platform to make complaints regarding any issues that have been happening in the faculty.

 This file consist of all the coding for our project.

-Ui has been created and uploaded.
-The user interface is implemented using the PrimeFaces
+There are a few user interface that has been created and uploaded.
+The user interface is implemented using the PrimeFaces.

+The user interface include :-
+-AddComplaint.xhtml
+-FindUs.xhtml
+-ViewComplaint.xhtml
+-ViewStatus.xhtml
+-failure.xhtml
+-index.xhtml
+-signin.xhtml
+-signup.xhtml
+-success.xhtml
+-welcomePrimefaces.xhtml

 New Version
 -Added Database function